 An accelerated, three-year, full-time residential program, providing future cantors with the tools they need to serve 21st-century congregations.
 Classwork, vocal arts, private cantorial coaching and internships are combined in one comprehensive curriculum.
 Our student spend three years of study in the fall and spring and remain on campus for two 8-week intensive summer sessions.
-Each summer includes one and one-half semesters’ worth of curricular hours.
-Students continue to complete a Master of Jewish Education degree together with their ordination requirements.
-Note: We have elevated our pre-requisite requirements in musicianship and Hebrew, ensuring that entering students are prepared for the accelerated pace of the program.
+Students complete a Master of Jewish Education degree together with their ordination requirements.